jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 Finally, I strongly suggest always searching with the DOI of an article.

-If the title isn't an exact, word-by-word match, your search will fail.
+If the title you wrote isn't an exact, word-by-word match, your search will fail.

 <img src="./scihub_failed_search_example.png" alt="Favicon">
 <figcaption>Figure 5.
 Failed search example on Sci-Hub.
 I removed some words from the title of this article on purpose. </figcaption>